 Are jogging strollers good for hiking?
-Discover the best strollers for trails, safety tips, and when to use a carrier instead.
+Discover the best strollers for trails, safety tips (including age and tire pressure), and when to use a carrier instead.
 Happy hiking with your little one!

 Jogging strollers have changed the way active parents explore the outdoors.
-Many parents wonder if these strollers work best for hiking adventures.
-These versatile carriers provide smooth rides on uneven terrain and come with important safety features like hand brakes and locking front wheels.
+Many parents wonder if these strollers work for hiking adventures.
+Trail-capable models provide smoother rides on uneven terrain and include safety features like parking and hand brakes (on some models) and a locking front wheel13.

 Jogging Strollers vs. Hiking Strollers: Key Differences

-Parents need to know the main differences between jogging strollers and hiking strollers before choosing one for their outdoor adventures.
-Each type works great outdoors, but they shine in different settings.
+Parents should know the main differences before choosing gear for outdoor adventures.
+Both can work outdoors, but they excel in different settings.

 Wheel size and configuration